OrderWeasel/backend/README.md

 npm install
 ```

-To run the application locally, enter in the command line:
+* To run the application locally, enter in the command line:

 ```
 npm run server
 ```

 ## Usage
-We recommend using `Postman` to test the API routes allowing you to sign up, login, integrate with Square, retrieve menu items, and create orders.
+We recommend using `Postman` to test the API routes which allow you to sign up, login, integrate with Square, retrieve menu items, and create orders.